rlankenau/rlankenau.github.com/_posts/2013-01-25-on-traffic-flow.md

 ## The actual methodology

-This site explains how travel times are actually predicted: [http://ops.fhwa.dot.gov/publications/tt_reliability/TTR_Report.htm]
+[This site](http://ops.fhwa.dot.gov/publications/tt_reliability/TTR_Report.htm#Whatmeasures) explains how travel times are actually predicted.

 It turns out that it is nothing like the methods I proposed.
 More than likely it is simply not feasible to measure traffic with the granularity that I propose, so historical models are more effective.
 It will be interesting to see how increased data collection changes these methods, and how it impacts prediction.